rapid7/chef-etcd/README.md

  * The `:aws` discovery method requires the `aws` cookbook.
 You must add it to your downstream dependencies and include the `aws::default` recipe before defining resources that use the `:aws` discovery method!
 The `aws::ec2_hints` recipe may be necessary to coerce ohai into populating `node['ec2']`
  * `node_name` will be set to `node['ec2']['instance_id']`.
 The same transport `protocol` and `peer_port` must be used across the cluster.
  * Due to the serial nature of Chef, multiple `etcd_service` resources should not be defined in the same run_list for the same cluster when using the `:aws` discovery method.
 One resource will block the Chef run until the desired quorum of peers is discovered.
 Note that the `:aws` method uses the same underlying configuration as the `:static` method.
 For simple testing scenarios, they should be functionally equivalent.
+ * The instance will need the following authorizations.
+They should be configured in an IAM role and applied with an instance profile:
+   * ec2:CreateTags
+   * ec2:DeleteTags
+   * ec2:DescribeTags
+   * ec2:DescribeInstances

 ```
 etcd_service 'node_name' do